JamesBestTSI/Exercism-Tasks/README.md

 # Triangle
 * Allows user to enter the 3 points of a triangle and tells user what sort of triangle it is.

+# Grains
+* Calculate the number of grains of wheat on a chessboard given that the number on each square doubles.

+# Raindrops
+* Takes in a nimber and converts it to a string based on if it is a modulas of 3,5 and 7